Rainbow Transformations Foundation · For Community Organizations

 RTF warm handoff

-Connect client with therapist · share session insights · bio-psycho-social profile where applicable
+Connect client with licensed therapist · share session insights · bio-psycho-social profile where applicable and consented

 Clinical sessions commence

-RTF coaching may continue alongside therapy · coordination with therapist · non-clinical · consent-based
+RTF peer support may continue alongside therapy · coordination with therapist · non-clinical · consent-based

 Provider Training & Consulting